tomtomjhj/init.vim/notes.md

 * Loading ultisnip at `InsertEnter` fires `FileType` again.
 Why?????
   This breaks non-idempotent operations at `FileType` like `AutoPairsDefine({}, ["'"])`
     * Just disable lazy load as it turns out that loading ultisnip isn't slow.
-    * The root cause might be related to loading something that contains filetype plugin.
+    * The root cause: vim-plug does `doautocmd BufRead` when lazy-loaded plugin is loaded.
 * Restore default `iskeyword` inside pandoc code block: it's impossible.
 * width of unicode characters: 가(2) vs ◯(1)
     * ambiguous width characters